 Full of protein, delicious and GRAIN FREE.

 BLUE Wilderness’ cat food is “cold formed”.
 This is a process which ensures that the ingredients don’t lose nutritional value, thanks to the fact that the process avoids excess heat.
+Heat destroys vitamins and minerals, and the cold process preserves them.

 With this food you can have a peace of mind that the natural, real chicken is used as a protein source.

 Their True Blue promise also states that there are no artificial colors or flavours, as well as no wheat, soy or grain.
+This is very important, especially if your cat is prone to flatulence.
+In this case you might find cat food for gassy cats helpful.

 This tasty cat food presents the perfect combination of health benefits and tasty, high quality ingredients for your cat.